KhalidAbdelaty/-Kusto-Detective-Agency-1/README.md

 # Kusto Detective - Rookie - The rarest book is missing

 ## Introduction
-Welcome to the actual first challenge.
-Let’s just say that it is expected that you have practiced since the last task.
-These tasks were released with a 2 week break in between each other.
-Considering the level of the query for the first task, this one takes it even further.
-Not to be worried, but if you are solving this by yourself, you’re in for more and more brain twisters.
+Welcome to the inaugural challenge!
+Given the complexity of the initial task, this one pushes the boundaries even further.
+Don't fret, but if you're tackling this solo, brace yourself for increasingly mind-bending puzzles.

 The query itself makes totally sense once you get the correct answer, but going from a logic reasoning and transferring into a query that does what you want takes practice.
 I will try to make these walkthroughs more progressive than what the tasks may feel like.